 True Showmanship At Its Best

 Thanks to the Las Vegas News Bureau, there are several videos that show Liberace performing.
 I found him very affable and simply charming!
-At one time, he was the highest paid performer not just in Las Vegas, but the entire world!
-Back in the 50’s, he played the Riviera for $50,000 per week.
+Las Vegas and the World will always remember him as one of the highest paid performers.
+Back in the 50’s for instance, he played at the Riviera for $50,000 per week.

-This amazing Liberace Exhibit at Cosmopolitan Hotel is proof positive of that.
+Nevertheless, the Liberace Exhibit at Cosmopolitan Hotel is proof of that.